Patrizia Caraveo

-Patrizia Caraveo (born April 8, 1954, Milan) is an Italian astrophysicist.
+Patrizia Annunciata Caraveo (/it/; born April 8, 1954) is an Italian astrophysicist.

 Biography

-Patrizia Caraveo graduated in Physics at the physics department of the University of Milan in 1977.
+Patrizia Caraveo graduated in Physics at the University of Milan in 1977.
 After a period abroad, in 2002 she began working at the Institute of Cosmic Physics in Milan as Director of Research, and is currently Director of the institute.
-She has worked on several international space missions dedicated to particle physics, starting with the European mission Cos-B. She is currently involved in the European INTEGRAL mission, the NASA Swift mission, the Italian AGILE mission and the NASA Fermi mission, all of which are now in orbit and fully operational.
+She has worked on several international space missions dedicated to particle physics, starting with the European mission Cos-B. She was involved in the European INTEGRAL mission, the NASA Swift mission, the Italian AGILE mission and the NASA Fermi mission.

 Her main field of interest is the behavior of neutron stars at different wavelengths.
 She was among the first to understand the fundamental role of neutron stars in particle physics.
 After years of efforts to explain the first unidentified pulsar radio emission, she identified the neutron star Geminga.
 She has developed a multi-wavelength strategy for the identification of galactic gamma-ray sources.
-She is a member of the International Astronomical Union.
+She is a member of the International Astronomical Union and the president of the Italian Astronomical Society since 2025.
 Since 1997, Caraveo has worked as an adjunct professor at the University of Pavia.
-She is married to the physicist Giovanni Bignami.
+She was married to fellow astrophysicist Giovanni Bignami until his death in 2017.